Best Voice AI Models in May 2026: STT, TTS, and Voice Agent Stack

 Skip if: Pure transcript accuracy is what you need (use Deepgram Nova-3 or ElevenLabs Scribe).

-Google’s batch transcription leader.
-The right pick when you can wait seconds instead of milliseconds and need maximum accuracy across the broadest language set.
+Google’s batch transcription option.
+The right pick when you can wait seconds instead of milliseconds and need consistent batch transcription across the broadest language set.

 Specs: